nus-cs2103-AY2122S2/tp/docs/UserGuide.md

       2. For Windows users, open up Command Prompt and type in `java --version`.
    3. If you have the supported version of Java, the response should resemble something like this `java 11.0.9 2020-10-20 LTS`.
    4. If you do not see the supported version of Java, download Java from this [page](https://www.java.com/en/download/).
-2. Download the latest `Tracey.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).
+2. Download the latest **Tracey.jar** from [here](https://github.com/se-edu/addressbook-level3/releases).
 3. Copy the file to the folder you want to use as the home folder for your Tracey application.
 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
    Note how the app contains some sample data. <br>
    ![Ui](images/UiScreenshot.png) *Figure 1: Screenshot showing sample data* <br>
    📓`Note:`
-   1. If you are a Mac user and are unable to open the jar file after double-clicking, please open Terminal and change directory to where `Tracey.jar` is located.
+   1. If you are a Mac user and are unable to open the jar file after double-clicking, please open Terminal and change directory to where **Tracey.jar** is located.
 Then, type the following command to open the application: `java -jar Tracey.jar`.
-   2. If you are a Windows user and are unable to open the jar file after double-clicking, please open Command Prompt and change directory to where `Tracey.jar` is locaated.
+   2. If you are a Windows user and are unable to open the jar file after double-clicking, please open Command Prompt and change directory to where **Tracey.jar** is locaated.
 Then, type the following command to open the application: `java -jar Tracey.jar`.
-6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+6. Type your commands in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

 * **`list`** : Lists all contacts.